eduard-haritonov/ivacy-ovpn/README.md

 * Use Ctrl+C key to quit from OpenVPN.
 Choose TCP protocol if UDP is not available for your ISP.

 * Have a fun with Ivacy OpenVPN!

+## Why I provide this script

+I need a VPN to test my application in various countries.
+After reading a lot of positive reviews on Ivacy VPN, I decided to order and try it.

+Android appication and browser addon from Ivacy are simple, fast and convenient for me.
+But an application for Linux is not found on Ivacy website.
+So I had to write this small `bash` script for Linux terminal.
+I hope it can be useful for Linux users.